dhayalytcnj/Project1_pythonized/README.md

 * Remove a row from the any Senario.

 ### Problem Scenario 6
 * Add future query.
-Please add visualization as well.
+Visualization added as Project1_Scenario6_visual.pdf